Why Become a Member?

 First Unitarian has just three criteria for membership:

 - You have reached the age of 14

 - You are in sympathy with our Mission Covenant

 - You have made an initial contribution or pledge

 We offer New Member Signing Ceremonies on the first Sunday of each month.
-Sign up in advance on any Sunday at the Membership Information table, or download this form and either email it or turn it in to the church office.
+Sign up in advance on any Sunday at the Membership Information table, or go here to fill out an online form.
 Then, on the date you have chosen (at 12:15 pm), join our Director of Membership and other new members in the Arnold Room on the south side of our courtyard.
 You will sign the Membership Book, receive information about our Welcoming Conversations, and the date of our next New Member Recognition where you will be officially welcomed by the congregation.
 You will also be offered an opportunity to sit down to dinner with other new members from the last several months.